 So what is new about the ways they are displayed?
 After all, plants have been used as architectural features in larger public buildings for some time.
 Fortunately, that trend has finally caught up with smaller homes and apartments.
 Even a studio apartment can benefit from the use of tall planters as room dividers or screening out unsightly views with a window herb garden.
 Here are some examples:

 How about using them as wall decor like this collection of small geometric planters?

 Going vertical is a fantastic option for anyone short on space.
 If you don’t have wall space, you could suspend small plants from the ceiling or even a curtain rod or chandelier.
 Here are a couple of cute ones:

-Taller plants add an element of height to a space, or can even be used as a living screen like these examples.
+Taller plants can add an element of height to your space, or can even serve as a living screen like these examples.

 I love how the little ficus trees are showcased in very inexpensive plant pots from Ikea.
-See, you don’t have to break the bank!
+There is no need to break the bank!